oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 ### Suggested mitigations

+- use a code version management system, such as git.
+This shouldn't need saying.

 - establish a governance structure early in the project.
 It doesn't need to be complex: one of it's main purposes is to let all developers know what is expected in order to update the main codebase.
+An appropriate level of requirements imposed by project governance should take account of project resourcing constraints.
+But also remember that, in the long term, sensible quality requirements save more effort than they cost.

 - try to make use of available affordances to automate governance constraints; e.g. using GitHub reviewer requirements for merging a pull request.

+- don't make "kitchen-sink" updates to the code base.
+Tackle changes in small chunks, and include a clear statement of purpose with committed changes.

 ## 4.5 Application code complexity